 What about the new species of dolphins in Port Phillip?

-A paper published by Dr Charlton-Robb in 2011 describes the Burrunan dolphin (Tursiops australis) as a new species resident in Port Phillip and the Gippsland Lakes.
+A PhD project we supported led to the publication of a paper by Dr Charlton-Robb et al. in 2011 which describes the Burrunan dolphin (Tursiops australis) as a new species resident in Port Phillip and the Gippsland Lakes.

-However, the status of this species is questionable, with it being omitted from the most recent list of marine mammal species by the Committee for Taxonomy for the International Society for Marine Mammalogy (publishers of the prestigious journal “Marine Mammal Science”).
+The International Committee for Taxonomy is composed of eminent specialists in marine mammal taxonomy and is a committee of the International Society for Marine Mammalogy (publishers of the prestigious journal “Marine Mammal Science”).
 Their entry about the species is included below and it is linked to the SMM site.
+(Updated June 2021)